If you are new to steaming TV, you may want to check out what a Roku box is. Then, come back and check out my review of the Roku 4.

-Any one of these devices will provide are suitable alternatives to cable.
+Any of these devices will provide are suitable for watching TV without cable.
 However, Roku has just released their Roku 4 streaming device, just in time for the holidays.
 Let’s see if there is finally one streamer to rule them all.

 What’s New with Roku 4

 Roku has put a lot of effort into setting the Roku 4 apart from the previous three Roku iterations.
 It supports 4K video, looks completely different from the Roku 3, and has had a hardware and operating system overhaul.

 The Roku 4 looks vastly different from its predecessors.
 Its official dimensions are 8.2 inches wide, by 8.2 inches long.
 While its thinner (only 2.7 inches high), it leaves a footprint 2-3 times larger than the Roku 3.